zmckevitt/FxRPC/CONFIGURATION.md

 # Disk Image Configuration

 ## Image Download
-The disk imageused for the qemu emulation is based on Ubuntu Server 20.04.
+The disk image used for the qemu emulation is based on Ubuntu Server 20.04.
 To configure the disk image, first download a prebuilt cloud image:

 ```wget https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img```